 Advanced Dental Technology in Silver Spring, MD

-CEREC stands for Chairside Economical Restoration of Esthetic Ceramics.
+CEREC stands for Chair-side Economical Restoration of Esthetic Ceramics.
 The complete CEREC unit allows your dentist to design, create and place ceramic restoration during a single visit.
-CEREC technology allows a dentist to take digital images of the teeth and converts it into a 3-D virtual model on the computer screen.
+CEREC technology allows us to take digital images of your teeth, and convert it into a 3-D virtual model.
 CEREC virtually eliminates the need for messy gag-reflex inducing impressions, temporary restorations, and multiple visits over weeks and weeks to the dentist.

 With CEREC, your dentist can design beautiful, custom-made restoration on their computer screen.
 Once the final design is approved, it is sent to a milling machine.
 The milling unit creates high-quality restorations, which our dentists can fit and place in our Silver Spring dentist office all in the same visit.

 With everything going digital, our scans can be sent to the lab and 3D models can be printed This assures greater accuracy than the old stone models we have always worked with.
-3 D printing can also be used to fabricate many other dental appliances using advancedd plastics including temporary restorations, mouth guards, dentures and even retainers.
+3 D printing can also be used to fabricate many other dental appliances using advanced plastics including temporary restorations, mouthguards, dentures and even retainers.
 As the technology improves and costs come down, 3D fabrication technology will certainly make its way from the lab to us.

 3-D imaging allows your dentist to take high-resolution images of the soft and hard tissue in the mouth, including the teeth, jaw bone, nerves, and gums.
 3-D imaging is more precise, more accurate, and more efficient than traditional 2-D imaging methods.